severalnines/docs/user-guide/timescaledb/backup.rst

 Restore and verify on standalone host
 ``````````````````````````````````````

 Performs restoration on a standalone host and verify the backup.
 This requires a dedicated host which is not part of the cluster.
-ClusterControl will first deploy a PostgreSQL instance on the target host, start the service, stream the backup from the backup repository and start performing the restoration.
+ClusterControl will first deploy a TimeScaleDB instance on the target host, start the service, stream the backup from the backup repository and start performing the restoration.
 Once done, you can have an option either to shutdown the server once restored or let it run so you can conduct further investigation on the server.

 You can monitor the job progress under *Activity > Jobs > Verify Backup* where ClusterControl will report the restoration status (based on the exit code) at the end of the job.